 Governments have learned that robots are much more affordable and safer, so hopefully, we will be collecting ice cores from Europa very soon, but a man on Mars will always be a one-way trip and that would be a publicity nightmare for any government to risk.
 John F Kennedy gambled and won with the moon missions, but Mars would be too risky with current technological constraints.

 So you see a dark future ahead for mankind?

-If we carry on as we are doing, with environmental destruction and not conserving the oil that is still in the ground, then yes, it’s a one way ticket which either our generation or our kids’ generation will suffer.
+If we carry on as we are doing, with environmental destruction and not conserving the oil that is still on the ground, then yes, it’s a one-way ticket which either our generation or our kids’ generation will suffer.